How to flip a coin?

 “Humor is the ability to see three sides to one coin.” – Ned Rorem

 Flipping a coin for various reasons is common the world over, and is a common experience shared by the majority of the world’s population.
 Coin flipping has gone on for hundreds of years, so it is not at all surprising that it is so widespread.
+This is also why there is so many good flip a coin quotes.

 3 coins that changed history